Akhil-ender/Fine-Tuning-LLM-s-for-Classification/README.md

 Difficulties faced during training this model is that it its shear size is computationally very expensive on the disk.
 This model was needed to be trained on a batches of size 4, even with a batch size of that size it required almost 12GB GPU RAM.
 The other difficulty was that the model took a lot of time and lot of re training to converge.

-Model Comparision:
+## Model Comparision:

 Once we have trained all the three model we will now use this model to train unseen data to classify and to keep the testing and evaluation fair we are going to use same sentences for Classifying that texts into one of the 11 Labels.

-Below images are the tests conducted on all three models.

-DistillBERT-Uncased-base:

-Albert-Base-V2

-Flan-T5

-As shown above DistillBert uncased base and Albert-Base-V2 have given the same outputs with Albert-Base-V2 being slightly more accurate than previous one.
+From the test's we see that DistillBert uncased base and Albert-Base-V2 have given the same outputs with Albert-Base-V2 being slightly more accurate than previous one.
 Now for the Flan-T5 model we can see that the model is predicting different values than that of the other two models, the reason for this is that the Flan-T5 is much larger and complex model which requires a lot more data for it to be trained accurately for it to make right proper predictions.

-Summary
+## Summary

 The selected three models are interpretatively different but have been finetuned for our task that is Tweet Classification.
 Each model has its own merits and demerits which can be classified based on various categories which are discussed below: